DakineMI/kata-babysitter/README.md

 *As a babysitter<br>
 In order to get paid for 1 night of work<br>
 I want to calculate my nightly charge<br>*

+## How to execute the tests from the command line
+1. Build the solution in debug mode, ensuring to restore the NuGet packages.
+2. Open a command prompt or PowerShell command window.
+In the window, navigate to the root folder of the solution.
+3. Execute the following command: packages\xunit.runner.console.2.3.1\tools\net452\xunit.console BabysitterCalculator\bin\Debug\BabysitterCalculator.dll
+4. The tests should execute and test summary should be displayed in the window.